icewater96/Project_1/README.md

 ## Getting started

+The framework is based on Pytorch and Python 3.6.

-I have Windows 10 OS and did the following from the dependencies section of https://github.com/udacity/deep-reinforcement-learning:
+My implementation is based on Windows 10 OS and did the following from the dependencies section of https://github.com/udacity/deep-reinforcement-learning:

 conda create --name drlnd python=3.6